Kulyash Baiseitova: Creativity

 The staging of the first Kazakh opera "Kyz-Zhibek" by E. Brusilovsky created specifically for Kulyash Baiseitova was a truly historic event in the Kazakh musical culture.

 The programme lists it as folk music arranged by E. Brusilovsky.
 The music of the first Kazakh opera (it contained over 50 folk songs and cues) was selected by its first performers.
 Kulyash was one of them.
 Thanks to that very character – an unsurpassable Kyz-Zhibek – Kulyash conquered Moscow during the days of the Decade of Kazakh Art in 1936.
 Composer Brusilovsky wrote in his memoirs how once the three of them – Kulyash, her husband Kanabek Baiseitov and he in a cart loaded with hay – were returning from the village where they gave a concert.
 Kulyash, as always, was humming something.
 At one point she started to sing "ga-a", and then the cart bounced on a bump.
 The singer, almost biting her tongue, exhaled "k-ku-u-u".
 Brusilovsky, tormented at this time over the final aria of the heroine, instantly inflamed.
 This is how the famous "Gakku" – Zhibek's lament for the fallen Tulegen – appeared.
 People listened to it and wept, and Kulyash confessed that each performance cost her a year of her life.

 Kulyash Bayseitova was named People's Artist of the USSR and received the Stalin Prize when she was just 24.
 It happened after Stalin, who heard Kulyash's wonderful lyric-coloratura soprano singing during the First Decade of Kazakh Art in Moscow, called her the "Kazakh nightingale".

 People's memories to this day retain unforgettable images of Kyz-Zhibek, Khadisha, Akzhunus, Azhar and Sary, created by Kulyash.
 Through Kulyash, Kazakh people became acquainted with classic opera heroines for the first time and grew to love them.
-As the singer herself said, when creating the roles of proud Kyz-Zhibek, insidious seductress Akzhunus, noble Khadisha or Maro in "Daishi" opera, or tragic Butterfly in "Cio-Cio-San", or proud Tatyana in "Eugene Onegin", she was always singing about a man and his feelings.
+As the singer herself said, when creating the roles of proud Kyz-Zhibek, insidious seductress Akzhunus, noble Khadisha or Maro in "Daisi" opera, or tragic Butterfly in "Cio-Cio-San", or proud Tatyana in "Eugene Onegin", she was always singing about a man and his feelings.

 "...When we listened to Cio-Cio-San performed by Kulyash, we were not hampered by our lack of knowledge of the Kazakh language.
 It seemed that we understood not only the general idea expressed by the actress, but also each word she uttered.
 The state of Cio-Cio-San was so vividly expressed in the artist's facial expressions and intonations", - from the director A. Troitskiy's manuscript "Legacy of Kulyash Baiseitova".